-- the amount and timing of items of income and deduction of the beneficial owners of the classes of notes that are not classified as indebtedness may differ from the treatment that would apply if those notes are characterized as indebtedness; - individual beneficial owners of those notes may be subject to certain limitations on their ability to deduct their shares of the expenses of the partnership; - any Non-U.S. Holders that own those notes could be subject to U.S. Federal income tax and U.S. Federal tax return filing requirements and could also be subject to U.S. Federal withholding tax pursuant to ownership or disposition of a note; and - any income allocable to certain tax-exempt organizations may constitute "unrelated business taxable income."
+- the amount and timing of items of income and deduction of the beneficial owners of the classes of notes that are not classified as indebtedness may differ from the treatment that would apply if those notes are characterized as indebtedness; - individual beneficial owners of those notes may be subject to certain limitations on their ability to deduct their shares of the expenses of the partnership; - any Non-U.S. Holders that own those notes could be subject to U.S. federal income tax and U.S. federal tax return filing requirements and could also be subject to U.S. federal withholding tax pursuant to ownership or disposition of a note; and - any income allocable to certain tax-exempt organizations may constitute "unrelated business taxable income."

-If the trust were treated as a partnership for U.S. Federal income tax purposes, whether because there are multiple owners of the trust certificates or because any class of debt issued by the trust is classified as equity, and if, in addition, any equity interest in the trust were treated as being traded on an established securities market or as being readily tradable on a secondary market (or the substantial equivalent thereof) within the meaning of the publicly traded partnership rules, the trust could be treated under those rules as a corporation for U.S. Federal income tax purposes.
+If the trust were treated as a partnership for U.S. federal income tax purposes, whether because there are multiple owners of the trust certificates or because any class of debt issued by the trust is classified as equity, and if, in addition, any equity interest in the trust were treated as being traded on an established securities market or as being readily tradable on a secondary market (or the substantial equivalent thereof) within the meaning of the publicly traded partnership rules, the trust could be treated under those rules as a corporation for U.S. federal income tax purposes.
 Even if equity interests in the trust were treated as so traded or readily tradable, the trust nevertheless would not be treated as a corporation if it satisfies the exception for treatment as a corporation that applies to a publicly traded partnership at least 90 percent of whose income is passive income, which generally includes interest income, within the meaning of the publicly traded partnership rules.
-However, the opinion of Greenberg Traurig, LLP relies on the terms of the trust agreement and the indenture (and the related documents) and on the parties' assumed compliance with the terms of those documents, which are intended to prevent the equity interests in the trust from being treated as so traded or readily tradable, rather than on the exception relating to passive income.
-Note that the terms of the trust agreement and the indenture do not restrict the notes from being treated as so traded or readily tradeable, in the event that the notes would not be classified as indebtedness for U.S. Federal income tax purposes.
+The opinion of Greenberg Traurig, LLP relies on the terms of the trust agreement and the indenture (and the related documents), and on the parties' assumed compliance with the terms of those documents, which contain provision that are intended to prevent the equity interests in the trust from being treated as traded on an established securities market or readily tradable on a secondary market (or the substantial equivalent thereof), rather than on the exception relating to passive income.
+However, the terms of the trust agreement and the indenture do not restrict the notes from being treated as so traded or readily tradeable which, in the event the IRS were to successfully challenge the classification of the notes as indebtedness for U.S. federal income tax purposes, could result in the trust being treated as a corporation for U.S. federal income tax purposes.